Questions 61 – 62: Site(s) of tissue with pathologic diagnosis of amyloidosis (check all that apply)

 Diastole is the period in which chambers of the heart fill with blood.
 Diastolic dysfunction may be characterized by the difficulty of the ventricles to expand and contract appropriately due to stiffening of the heart walls by amyloid deposits.
-Indicate if diastolic dysfunction was present.
-Specify “yes,” “no,” or “unknown,” and continue with question 75.
+Indicate Yes or No if diastolic dysfunction was present.
+If this information is not known, select Unknown.

 The heart is divided into the right and left sides by the septum.
 The area between the left and right ventricles is the intraventricular septum.
-Indicate if the intraventricular septal thickness is “known” or “unknown.”
-If “known,” based on evaluation by echocardiogram, indicate the thickness of the intraventricular septal wall in question 76.
-If “unknown,” or not measured by echocardiogram, continue with question 77.
+Indicate if the intraventricular septal thickness is Known or Unknown.
+If Known, based on evaluation by echocardiogram, indicate the thickness of the intraventricular septal wall.
+If Unknown, or not measured by echocardiogram, continue with question 77.

 Assessment of cardiac biomarkers helps determine if injury to cardiac tissue has occurred.
-Cardiac biomarkers include brain natriuretic peptide (BNP), N-terminal prohormone brain natriuretic peptide (NT-proBNP), troponin I, troponin T, and high-sensitivity troponin T. Indicate if serum cardiac biomarkers were assessed at diagnosis or prior to first therapy.
-If “yes,” report the date assessed in question 80 and continue with question 81.
-If “no” or “unknown,” continue with question 96.
+Cardiac biomarkers include brain natriuretic peptide (BNP), N-terminal prohormone brain natriuretic peptide (NT-proBNP), troponin I, troponin T, and high-sensitivity troponin T. Indicate Yes or No if serum cardiac biomarkers were assessed at diagnosis or prior to first therapy.
+If Yes, report the date.
+If No or Unknown, continue with question 96.

-Indicate if the BNP was assessed at the time of amyloidosis diagnosis.
-If “yes,” report the value (in pg/mL) in question 82 and continue with question 83.
-If “no,” continue with question 84.
+Indicate Yes or No if the BNP was assessed at the time of amyloidosis diagnosis.
+If Yes, report the value (in pg/mL) and specify the upper limit of normal.
+If No, continue with question 84.

-Questions 84-85: N-terminal prohormone brain natriuretic peptide (NT-proBNP):
+Questions 84 – 86: N-terminal prohormone brain natriuretic peptide (NT-proBNP)

-Indicate if the NT-proBNP was assessed at the time of amyloidosis diagnosis.
-If “yes,” report the value (in pg/mL) in question 85 and continue with question 86.
-If “no,” continue with question 87.
+Indicate Yes or No if the NT-proBNP was assessed at the time of amyloidosis diagnosis.
+If Yes, report the value (in pg/mL) and specify the upper limit of normal.
+If No, continue with question 87.

-Indicate if the Troponin I was assessed at the time of amyloidosis diagnosis.
-If “yes,” report the value (in µg/L) in question 88 and continue with question 89.
-If “no,” continue with question 90.
+Indicate Yes or No if the Troponin T was assessed at the time of amyloidosis diagnosis.
+If Yes, report the value (in µg/L) and specify the upper limit of normal.
+If No, continue with question 93.

 Indicate if the Troponin T was assessed at the time of amyloidosis diagnosis.
 If “yes,” report the value (in µg/L) in question 91 and continue with question 92.
 If “no,” continue with question 93.

-Indicate if the high-sensitivity troponin T was assessed at the time of amyloidosis diagnosis.
-If “yes,” report the value (in ng/L) in question 94 and continue with question 95.
-If “no,” continue with question 96.
+Indicate Yes or No if the high-sensitivity troponin T was assessed at the time of amyloidosis diagnosis.
+If Yes, report the value (in ng/L) and specify the upper limit of normal.
+If No, continue with question 96.

 A 6-minute walk test is used to assess total distance walked within 6 minutes to determine aerobic capacity and endurance.
 Indicate if a 6-minute walk test was performed at diagnosis or prior to the first therapy.
-If “yes,” report the total distance walked and specify the unit of measure in question 97.
-If “no,” continue with question 98.
+If Yes, report the total distance walked and specify the unit of measure.
+If No, continue with question 98.